 Namur Europe Wallonie (NEW)

-Namur Europe Wallonie (NEW) is an association of which UNamur is a member and which aims to develop a territorial and institutional marketing policy aimed at promoting Namur as the Capital of a creative, collaborative, innovative and sustainable region, and in this context to include it in the appropriate international networks where necessary.
+Namur Europe Wallonie (NEW) is an association of which UNamur is a member, whose aim is to develop a territorial and institutional marketing policy aimed at promoting Namur as the Capital of a creative, collaborative, innovative and sustainable region, and in this context to include it in appropriate international networks where necessary.
 Learn more.

 Get Up Wallonia!